kylechua/heterogeneous-crime-prediction-tool/djmaps/src/docs.md

 Contains various generated files related to the Django settings for the server functionality of the tool.

+## db.sqlite3
+Database for crime prediction information

 ## manage.py

-Generated file which imports Django's execute_from_command_line functionality, raising ImportError if that fails.
+Generated file which imports Django's `execute_from_command_line` functionality, raising `ImportError` if that fails.